Optimal work extraction from quantum batteries based on the expected utility hypothesis: Initial quantum coherence

-then the states $\ket{u_k(q)}$ in general are not mutual orthogonal, $U_u$ is not unitary and $A_q\neq \sum u_k \ket{u_k(q)}\bra{u_k(q)}$, except for $q=1/2$.
+then the states $\ket{u_k(q)}$ in general are not mutual orthogonal, $U_u$ in Eq.~\eqref{eq.coe} is not unitary and $A_q\neq \sum u_k \ket{u_k(q)}\bra{u_k(q)}$, except for $q=1/2$.
 In general only for $q=1/2$, $A_{1/2}=A_{1/2}^\dagger$ and $\ket{u_k(1/2)}$'s are mutual orthogonal, so that $U_u$ in Eq.~\eqref{eq.coe} is a unitary operator.
-Then, the maximum value $\mathcal U (\rho)$ in Eq.~\eqref{eq.mainres} (with $u_k$ sorted eigenvalues of $A_q$) can be achieved with the optimal unitary operator $U_u$ in Eq.~\eqref{eq.coe} only for the quasiprobability representation achieved for $q=1/2$ (which we note it is equal to the one of Ref.~\cite{Solinas15}).
+Then, the maximum value $\mathcal U (\rho)$ in Eq.~\eqref{eq.mainres} (with $u_k$ sorted eigenvalues of $A_q$) can be achieved with the optimal unitary operator $U_u$ in Eq.~\eqref{eq.coe} only for the quasiprobability representation achieved for $q=1/2$.
 Furthermore, in this case we note that the sufficient conditions in Eqs.~\eqref{eq.compareweak} and~\eqref{eq.compare} still hold with $u_k$ defined above.
-Conversely, for $q\neq 1/2$, does not exist a unitary cycle such that $\delta \langle u(w)\rangle =0$, there are no stationary points in the set of unitary operators.
 To get some insights for $q\neq 1/2$, we write

 where we have defined $S_q = U e^{-qrH}e^{\frac{r}{2}H}$, and $x_{jk}=\text{Re}\bra{\epsilon_k}S_q \ket{u_j(1/2)}\bra{u_j(1/2)} S_q^{-1} \ket{\epsilon_k}$.
 We have that $\sum_j x_{jk}=\sum_k x_{jk}=1$, so that if $x_{jk}\geq 0$ for all $j$ and $k$ then we get that $x_{jk}$'s are the entries of a doubly stochastic matrix.
 Thus, from the Birkhoff's theorem, the matrix with entries $x_{jk}$ can be expressed as a convex combination of permutation matrices.
 Then, the expected utility can be expressed as